danielagbo44/Channel-sales-performance-report-Dec-2022-Jan-2023/README.md

 Abt aims to enhance its operational efficiency,increase channel uptime, customer satisfaction, and increase revenue generation by analyzing transaction performance data.
 The key challenges include:

-Channel Performance: Evaluate the performance of different regions vis a vis product lines so as to optimize marketing strategies and resource allocation.
+1. Channel Performance: Evaluate the performance of different regions vis a vis product lines so as to optimize marketing strategies and resource allocation.

-Identify active and inactive terminals: Understanding what drives customer satisfaction and terminal usage.
+2. Identify active and inactive terminals: Understanding what drives customer satisfaction and terminal usage.
 Analyze the ratio of performing to nonperforming terminals.

-Cost Management: Analyzing total costs of utilities such as man power, paper rolls, deployment, and repair cost to identify opportunities for reducing expenses and maximising profit margins.
+3. Cost Management: Analyzing total costs of utilities such as man power, paper rolls, deployment, and repair cost to identify opportunities for reducing expenses and maximising profit margins.

-Deployment Forecast: Utilizing order quantities to predict future request and adjust deployment levels accordingly.
+4. Deployment Forecast: Utilizing order quantities to predict future request and adjust deployment levels accordingly.

 ## Methodology

 The analysis was conducted using a combination of Excel and Power BI, leveraging various data analysis techniques:

-Data Modeling: The raw data was imported into Excel and Power BI, where it was transformed, cleaned, and structured into a coherent data model for analysis.
+1. **Data Modeling**: The raw data was imported into Excel and Power BI, where it was transformed, cleaned, and structured into a coherent data model for analysis.

-Exploratory Data Analysis (EDA): Extensive EDA was performed to understand the data, identify trends, and uncover hidden patterns.
+2. **Exploratory Data Analysis (EDA)**: Extensive EDA was performed to understand the data, identify trends, and uncover hidden patterns.
 This included the use of pivot tables, charts, and other visualization techniques.

-Statistical Analysis: Advanced statistical methods, such as regression analysis and trend calculations, were employed to derive meaningful insights from the data.
+3. **Statistical Analysis**: Advanced statistical methods, such as regression analysis and trend calculations, were employed to derive meaningful insights from the data.

-Insights Generation: The findings from the EDA and statistical analysis were synthesized to generate actionable insights that could inform Abt's business strategy.
+4. **Insights Generation**: The findings from the EDA and statistical analysis were synthesized to generate actionable insights that could inform Abt's business strategy.

-Recommendations Development: Based on the insights, data-driven recommendations were formulated to help Abt optimize its operations, improve profitability, and enhance customer satisfaction.
+5. **Recommendations Development**: Based on the insights, data-driven recommendations were formulated to help Abt optimize its operations, improve profitability, and enhance customer satisfaction.

 ## Tools Used

 Microsoft Excel: For data cleaning, transformation, and basic analysis.

 Power BI: For advanced data visualization, interactive dashboarding, and in-depth analysis.